citizenfx/fivem-docs/content/docs/client-manual/console-commands.md

 ```

 ### seta
 Set an archived variable on the client.
-Currently, archiving is not implemented.
+The variables are saved in `%AppData%\CitizenFX\fivem.cfg` and `%AppData%\CitizenFX\redm.cfg`.

 Usage: `seta <key> <value>`